aggrowal/AI-NarendraModi-twitter-bot/README.md

 # Text-Generating Twitter bot
-Code to generate tweets and post them to twitter, along with reply to some mentions
+Code to generate tweets and post them to twitter, along with reply to some mentions )( check give_mentions_reply.py )
 Using this code a bot can be made that posts generated tweets after a certain interval (check tweet_generate.py )
 Tweets of PM narendra modi were extracted and used to train the model
 This bot can also reply to mentions and reply according to the text of the tweet ( check bot.py )